tigh-latte/presentations/unsafe-stacks/presentation.md

 ## Slice headers

-And likewise, a struct representation of a sliced header exists in `reflect`:
+And likewise, a struct representation of a slice header exists in `reflect`:

 ```go
 type SliceHeader struct {